 By Anjali V Raj

 Anjali V Raj is a natural science researcher from Kerala, India.
-She has recently published a few of her works on online platforms like Down to Earth, Café Dissensus Everyday, Borderless Journal and Times of India Reader’s Blog.
-Most of her poems are published on her WordPress blog (Outburst of Thoughts).
+She currently works as a researcher at Azim Premji University.
+Her poems and short essays based on thoughts cultivated from observation of surrounding, lifestyle and society.
+She has published few of her works in the Down to Earth, The Wire, Café Dissensus Everyday, Borderless Journal and Times of India Reader’s Blog.

 PLEASE NOTE: ARTICLES CAN ONLY BE REPRODUCED IN OTHER SITES WITH DUE ACKNOWLEDGEMENT TO BORDERLESS JOURNAL

 Click here to access the Borderless anthology, Monalisa No Longer Smiles

 Click here to access Monalisa No Longer Smiles on Kindle Amazon International